-The best way to look at this is to take inventory of your personal vacation preferences and needs and look at whichever timeshare company can best need those needs.
+The best way to look at this is to take inventory of your personal vacation preferences and needs and look at whichever timeshare company can best meet those needs.
 Do you need a one-bedroom or a three-bedroom unit?
 Is a fully-equipped kitchen important?
-Are you looking for an annual ski vacation?
+Are you looking for a ski vacation?
 Once you have your needs assessed, it will make your decision much easier.

 Regardless of whether you buy at the resort or as a timeshare resale, you can either buy in a cash transaction or by financing the purchase with a loan.
 Financing will obviously cost more because of the interest rates that hike the overall purchase price.
 Most transactions at the resorts are done with financing, whereas most resale transactions are done with cash because of the much lower price points.
 Remember that you can also use credit cards to purchase a timeshare, but unless you pay it off in the initial credit cycle you will be paying credit card interest on the transaction.